Our First Brain Tumor: Early Lessons Learned

 If you’ve been feeling this way, read on.

-Over the next several months, I’ll be sharing my family’s experience at Roswell Park Cancer Institute, from diagnosis to treatment, and everything that came after.
+Over the next several months, I’ll be sharing my family’s experience at Roswell Park Comprehensive Cancer Center, from diagnosis to treatment, and everything that came after.
 My hope is to remind my fellow caregivers that they, too, have important stories to tell.

 And while patients receive a treatment plan, we have to muddle through on our own.
 It’s no surprise that some of us end up feeling like we’re doing “it” wrong.
 Whatever “it” is.
 We deserve to hear that we’re actually doing pretty darn well.